 Year round, our wetlands and estuaries support breeding, spawning, feeding, and nursery habitat for many fish species.
 Louisiana is both America's top recreational fishing destination and a primary contributor to the nation's seafood supply.
-As the #1 provider of shrimp, oysters, blue crabs, crawfish, and alligators in the United States, 10 Louisiana's commercial fishing industry produces 25% of all the seafood in the nation, 11 generating a total annual economic benefit of well over \$2.4 billion and more than 26,300 local jobs.12 Saltwater and coastal freshwater recreational fishing generates a total annual economic benefit of over \$3.1 billion and more than 34,000 local jobs.12 coastal communities from storm surge, they are vibrant nurseries and habitat for countless plants and animals, and they help filter pollutants from runoff on its way to the Gulf of Mexico and oceans beyond.
+As the #1 provider of shrimp, oysters, blue crabs, crawfish, and alligators in the United States, Louisiana's commercial fishing industry produces 25% of all the seafood in the nation, generating a total annual economic benefit of well over \$2.4 billion and more than 26,300 local jobs.
+Saltwater and coastal freshwater recreational fishing generates a total annual economic benefit of over \$3.1 billion and more than 34,000 local jobs.

-Our wetlands account for 40 to 45% of all coastal marsh within the United States11 and are one of our most productive and valued natural resources.
-Louisiana's wetlands serve as a buffer to protect
+Our wetlands account for 40 to 45% of all coastal marsh within the United States and are one of our most productive and valued natural resources.
+Louisiana's wetlands serve as a buffer to protect coastal communities from storm surge, they are vibrant nurseries and habitat for countless plants and animals, and they help filter pollutants from runoff on its way to the Gulf of Mexico and oceans beyond.

 The coast is home to a vast array of waterfowl, migratory birds, reptiles, and amphibians, and is a popular destination for wildlife watching and waterfowl hunting.
 In fact, our wetlands provide winter habitat for more than 5 million migratory waterfowl (an astonishing 20% of the entire continent's water bird population) and offer stopover habitat for millions of other migratory birds.
 Many of these species are considered Species of Greatest Conservation Need.
-Of the more than 100 species most in need of conservation action within the state, almost a third depend on coastal habitats for their continued survival.13
+Of the more than 100 species most in need of conservation action within the state, almost a third depend on coastal habitats for their continued survival.

-From hunting and fishing to nature trails and swamp treks, Louisiana's coast draws recreation enthusiasts from far and wide, annually contributing more than \$400 million to the state's economy.11
+From hunting and fishing to nature trails and swamp treks, Louisiana's coast draws recreation enthusiasts from far and wide, annually contributing more than \$400 million to the state's economy.